Yanbo-Zhu/AWS_Certification_Training/AWS_Cloud_Practitioner/Chapter_02_01_CloudArchitecture_ManagementAndDevelopersTools/Chapter_02_02_Management_And_Developers Tools.md

 - 某些 aws region 不支持 cloudshell
 ![](image/Pasted%20image%2020230401202831.png)

+**Preinstalled Tools**
+AWS CLI, Python, Node.js git, make, pip, sudo, tar, tmux, vim, wget, and zip and more

+**Storage included**
+1 GB of storage free per AWS region

+**Saved files and settings**
+Files saved in your home directory are available in future sessions for the same AWS region

+**Shell Environments**
+Seamlessly switch between
+-   Bash
+-   PowerShell
+-   Zsh

 # 10 Infrastructure as Code (LaC)

-Write a configuration script to automate creating, updating or destroying cloud infracture AWS CloudFormation and AWS Cloud Development Kit
+Write a configuration script to automate creating, updating or destroying cloud infracture
+-   IaC is a blueprint of your infrastructure.
+-   IaC allows you to easily share, version, or inventory your cloud infrastructure.

+AWS has two offerings for writing Infrastructure as Code:
+AWS CloudFormation and AWS Cloud Development Kit
+**AWS CloudFormation (CFN)**
+CFN is a Declarative IaC tool

+**AWS Cloud Development Kit (CDK)**
+CDK is an Imperative IaC tool.

 ![](image/Pasted%20image%2020230401204728.png)

+**Declarative**
+-   You say what you want, and the rest is filled in. ~~Implicit~~ Explicit
+-   More verbose, but zero chance of misconfiguration
+-   Uses scripting languages eg. JSON, YAML, XML

+**Imperative**
+-   What you see is what you get. ~~Explicit~~ Implicit
+-   Less verbose, you could end up with misconfiguration
+-   Does more than Declarative
+-   Uses programming languages eg. Python, Ruby, JavaScript

 ## 10.1 CloudFormation

 write infrastructure as Code as a json or yaml file

+AWS CloudFormation allows you to write Infrastructure as Code (IaC) as either a JSON or YAML file.
+CloudFormation is simple but it can lead to large files or is limited in some regard to creating dynamic or repeatable infrastructure compared to CDK.
+CloudFormation can be easier for DevOps Engineers who do not have a background in web programming languages.
+Since CDK generates out CloudFormation it's still important to be able to read and understand CloudFormation in order to debug IaC stacks.

 ![](image/Pasted%20image%2020230401205047.png)

 ### 10.1.1 CloudFormation 例子